juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

 # Vowpal Wabbit based backends

 Using the `vw_multi` backend requires installing the Vowpal Wabbit bindings for Python, which is not included by default when installing Annif.
+The bindings require building VW from source, so you need to install some libraries first (see [Dependencies](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Dependencies) in the VW wiki for more details if necessary).
+On a typical Ubuntu 16.04 or 18.04 system this should be enough:

+    sudo apt install libboost-program-options-dev libboost-python-dev zlib1g-dev

 You can install the optional dependencies like this:

     pip install annif[vw]

 Alternatively (e.g. if you have installed Annif from GitHub), you can just install the required `vowpalwabbit` package directly:

     pip install vowpalwabbit

+If the build still fails and you get an error like this:

+    ImportError: /usr/lib/x86_64-linux-gnu/libboost_python-py27.so.1.58.0: undefined symbol: PyClass_Type

+the likely reason is that the VW code is being built with the wrong (Python 2) version of libboost-python.
+You can fix it by fiddling with symlinks like this:

+    sudo ln -sf /usr/lib/x86_64-linux-gnu/libboost_python-py35.a /usr/lib/x86_64-linux-gnu/libboost_python.a
+    sudo ln -sf /usr/lib/x86_64-linux-gnu/libboost_python-py35.so /usr/lib/x86_64-linux-gnu/libboost_python.so